 Depending on the time of year, Wilderness At The Smokies rivals Dollywood Splash Country as my favorite water park in Tennessee.
 This is one of those year-round use water parks within an indoor pool that makes for a great weekend getaway in January when everyone is going stir crazy!

-Tennessee’s newest water park made a splash onto the scene in 2020 — Soaky Mountain Waterpark in Sevierville is a perfect family getaway!
+One of Tennessee’s newer water parks, Soaky Mountain Waterpark in Sevierville is a perfect family getaway!

 As much as we love Dollywood Splash Country, it does get crowded in the summer and at times the lines move slowly.
 We have taken advantage of their TimeSaver passes and genuinely recommend them to those who would like to enjoy more rides with less wait time.

-With an excellent location next to Percy Priest Lake, Nashville Shores is the perfect retreat to escape the heat!
-Nashville Shores is a local favorite, and is a fun and exhilarating water park with a lot to offer.
+With an excellent location next to Percy Priest Lake, Nashville Shores Lakeside Resort is the perfect retreat to escape the heat!

 One thing we absolutely love about the resort is that there is a campground on the property!
-Extend your stay for a fun family getaway, or even larger multi-family reunions.
 Cabins are also available to rent, and there are 84 RV sites with full hook-ups.

 LAKE WINNIE SOAK YA

 Lake Winnie is one of the best family amusement parks — in Georgia!
 Wait, what?
-I thought this was a Tennessee article!
 This water park is so close to the Tennessee line, that although technically in Georgia, they advertise themselves as a Tennessee park too.

 For those looking for a less expensive option in the Nashville area, Wave Country will be a great choice.
 Families love this city-run water park in Tennessee that features a large wave pool, multiple slides, and a kiddie splash area.

-Wetlands Water Park features many slides for all members of the family, including some for even the youngest in your party.
+Wetlands Water Park, located just east of Johnson City, features many slides for all members of the family, including some for even the youngest in your party.
 Attractions in the park include a long lazy river, a zero-depth wading area, tumble buckets, a children’s otter slide, and plenty of other areas to splash and play for the whole family.

 Westgate Smoky Mountain Resort Wild Bear Falls in Gatlinburg is an indoor water park that is available to resort guests as well as outside guests year-round.
 One of the most unique features about Wild Bear Falls is its retractable roof.
 In the summer months guests can enjoy the sunshine and fresh air, and in the winter guests can enjoy a climate-controlled play area.

 Wild Bear Falls features a lazy river, a large open swimming area, water slides, hot tubs, and splash areas with play structures.
-A full snack bar is available onsite, which can be a welcome respite after working up an appetite playing!
+A full snack bar is available onsite.

 We make no guarantees of any price listed on our site.
 We are not responsible for content on external web sites linked from ours, including linked resources, an external blog post, any partner site, hotel property sites, or affiliate sites.
 We only write about places we love in an attempt to help you in your adventures, but we can’t guarantee you will love them, too.